OCR-D/ocrd-website/site/en/user_guide.md

 nano [name of your new workflow_configuration.txt]
 ```

-Then open your new `workflow_configuration.txt` file respectively and adjust it to your needs.
+Then open your new `workflow_configuration.txt` file respectively and adjust it to your needs by exchanging or adding the specified processors of parameters.
+For information on the available processors see ???

 👷